What Are The Daily Responsibilities of a Dental Receptionist?

 Why ACI Medical & Dental School?

-The ability to work in both dental and medical settings opens up a wide range of different career opportunities.
 A dental receptionist trained at ACI Medical & Dental School can work in environments such as:

 - Dentist offices